super-turbo-society/turbo-demos/platformer/README.md

 When we are checking for a collision between our player and our tile, we need to check both sides of the player, coming from any particular direction.
 To calculate those positions, we need to use the height and width of our player sprite, and the direction that we are coming from.

 This function will return true if we have a collision and false if we don't.

+While each frame of the kiwi sprite is 16 x 16, the actual body of the kiwi is only about 12 x 12,so we use 12 for width and height in our collision.

+Pad X and Pad Y represent the amount of space in the sprite image before the body of the kiwi begins.

 Now we need to add movement functionality to our player, so we can put the collisions into action.